-Content Mapping and Inventory
+12.4 Content Mapping and Inventory

 During research and strategy, you are focused on the top-down approach of defining an information structure that will accommodate the mission, vision, audiences, and content of the site.
 As you move into design and production, you complete the bottom-up process of collecting and analyzing the content.
-Content mapping is where top-down information architecture meets bottom-up.
+A very detailed form of content mapping is where top-down information architecture meets bottom-up.